Your Journey Starts Here

 Can I split my summer with another firm?

-What kind of work will I get?
+What kind of work will I receive?

 What kind of training will there be?